 Tehran was given an informal two-week deadline, set July 19 by the U.N.
 Security Council's five permanent members plus Germany, to stop expanding uranium enrichment — at least temporarily — in exchange for their commitment to stop seeking new U.N. sanctions.

-Ahmadinejad's stance signaled both a failure of Assad's mission and a rejection of the deadline, although his comments indicated he was not ruling out international talks on Iran's nuclear program.
+Ahmadinejad's stance signaled both a failure of Assad's mission and a rejection of the deadline,

 In: Iraq, Iran, Middle East